OpenTreeOfLife/reference-taxonomy/doc/method/method.md

  4. If C is singleton, its member is taken to be the correct match.
  5. Otherwise, the source node is ambiguous.

+[NMF: Again, depending on target audience, a brief worked example may help communicate what's being achieved here.
+JAR: easy to find examples - the log.tsv file is full of them, e.g. Conocybe siliginea.
+But hard to find illumnating examples since in most cases only one aspect of the method is being used, and the answer almost always looks obvious to the human eye.
+I will try though.]

 If the process ends with multiple candidates, an unresolvable ambiguity is declared.
 If the ambiguous source node has no children, it is dropped - which is OK because it probably corresponds to one of